stuycs-gh-classrooms/09-nextcs-p01-https-freeinvaders-org/README.md

 - 'A' and LEFT arrow key used to move the "spaceship" to the left
 - 'D' and RIGHT arrow key used to move the "spaceship" to the right
 - ' ' (spacebar) used to shoot projectiles at the "aliens"
-- ESC for pausing the game
+- ESC for pausing and resuming the game (and settings potentially)
-- ENTER for resuming the game
 - 'R' to reset the game

 Mouse Control:
 - Mouse movement: N/A
-- Mouse pressed: N/A
+- Mouse pressed: Also used to shoot projectiles

 ### Classes